Skip to content

 """

-Computes the bitwise AND operation between two values.
+Returns a function that computes the bitwise OR operation between two values.

 Args: